hollidavis/student-workbook/src/reflections/wk2/quiz2.md

 ```
 <!-- enter you answer in the space below -->
 ```
+That section of the for loop is called an final-expression.
+To increase i I would add "i++" to increment the variable each loop.
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+DOM stands for Document Object Model.
+The file first accessed when rendering the DOM is the index.html
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+- Undefined
+- Boolean
+- Number
+- String
+- BigInt
+- Symbol
+- Object
+- Function
+- Null
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+The difference between a parameter and an argument is that parameters are what you tell the function to expect to receive while arguments are the actual values it receives when run.

 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values are data that are stored on the stack.
+Reference values are objects that are stored in the heap.
 ```